Benjamin-Earley/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

-    It allows whatever the default browzer font-size is to be equal to 1.6rem.
+    It allows the conversion of pixels to rem to be the pixels / 10.
 This makes it easier to calculate and be consistent with font-size across different browzers.

 4. How would you describe preprocessing to someone new to CSS?